IRN-CARDAPIO/irn-cardapio.github.io/content/research/research-summary.md

 ---
-title: "CARDAPIO in short"
+title: "CARDAPIO: in short"
 draft: false
 featured: true
 icon: 'images/dream-logo.png'
 weight: 1
-heroSubHeading: 'CARDAPIO in short'
+heroSubHeading: 'CARDAPIO: in short'
 ---

 Continental rainfall in the tropics is of central importance to a large fraction of the world’s population, and presents a major scientific challenge, both in terms of its fundamental nature and its prediction.
 Tropical regions have rainfall regimes that display a marked seasonal cycle but are also subject to large variations from one year to another and within a season.
 Understanding and predicting these variations is crucial for the basic needs of society, including water management, agriculture and power generation.